SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 # Details

 ## Installation notes
-1. Create an MacOS Catalina 10.15.4 USB-Installer Stick.Do this on a real Mac.
+1. Create an MacOS Catalina 10.15.4 USB-Installer Stick.
+Do this on a real Mac.
 	- Go into the app store and search for Catalina.
 Download it.
 It should download to your Macs application folder.
 	- Plugin a plain vanilla USB-Stick with at least 16GB.
 My installation needed 8.24GB.
 	- Assuming your stick is called "Untitled".